shibaleo/mathdog/docs/src/posts/index.md

 ---
 layout: doc
 title: Posts
-description: All posts in this website
+text: All posts in this website
 ---

 <ContentList :data="data" />